MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-networking-content.md

 The regional distribution of resources in the reference architecture requires a robust network infrastructure.
 A mission-critical design requires an always on, active-active implementation.

 A globally distributed design with Azure services come together to provide a regionally distributed, highly available mission-critical application.
-Azure Front Door combined with regional stamps provide an active-active application failover and redundancy.
+Azure Front Door combined with regional stamps provide an active-active application with failover and redundancy.

-The regional stamps provide scalability and availability as a deployable unit in the architecture.
+The regional stamps are the deployable unit in the architecture.
+The ability to quickly deploy a new stamp provide scalability and supports high availability.
 The stamps follow an isolated [virtual network design](/azure/architecture/framework/mission-critical/mission-critical-networking-connectivity#isolated-virtual-networks).
 Cross-stamp traffic isn't required or recommended.
 Virtual network peerings or VPN connections to other stamps aren't required.

 The architecture is intentional in defining the regional stamps as short-lived.
 The global state of the infrastructure is stored in the regional resources.